nosoop/SM-TFCustomAttributeStarterPack/README.md

 `git`, and Python 3.

 1. Clone the repository and its submodules: `git clone --recurse-submodules ...`
+	- If you have pulled updates for the repository, make sure you've also updated the
+	submodules: `git submodule update --recursive --remote --checkout`.
 2. Execute `python3 configure.py --spcomp-dir ${PATH}` within the repo, where `${PATH}` is the path to the directory containing `spcomp`.
 Builds against 1.10.
 3. Run `ninja`.
 Output will be available under `build/`.